dgaydukov/nodejs-cce-core-exchange/readme.md

 ### Description

 This project is a core of any exchange.
-It usually called `matching engine`, because here all orders is collected, executed against one another and balances are recalculated.
+It consists of 2 subprojects (please note, that in real world exchange, this 2 should be different projects).
+* Balance service - is microservice that stores and handles all balanaces.
+After every successful trade affected balances are recalculated.
+* Mtching engine - is microservice where orders executed against one another.
+The algorithm is pretty simple.

 ### Installation